 This Introduction to Life Drawing short course will focus on the fundamentals of life drawing.
-Every session is conducted with a life model (undressed).
+Every session is conducted with a different life model (undressed).
 You will be introduced to various strategies and techniques for drawing the figure.
 This course will assist beginner and intermediate artists in developing fundamental drawing techniques.

 Contact us by completing the form below: